- 1 Importance of storage and conditioning canola

-The best practices, including physically turning the bulk, aerating it, or leaving it alone, for maintaining quality of canola over the warm summer months on the Canadian Prairies was investigated in the summer of 2014 and 2016.
-The best practice for canola less than 10 per cent moisture content that had been cooled to less than minus five degrees Celsius over the winter was to leave it alone.
-All the treatments resulted in no quality deterioration, but the bins that were warmed up showed the least stable conditions which could have led to heating and spoilage.
+The best management practices for storing canola during summer include physically turning the bulk of grain, aerating it, or leaving it alone (for maintaining canola quality over the warm summer months on the Canadian Prairies), according to a study in the summer of 2014 and 2016.
+The best management practice for canola at less than 10 per cent moisture content was to maintain temperature at less than minus five degrees Celsius over the winter, and then to leave it alone thereafter.
+All treatments in this study resulted in no quality deterioration, but the bins that were warmed up showed the least stable conditions which could have led to heating and spoilage.

 It is unknown how varying quality, temperature, moisture content and bin size impacts summer storage safety.
-The largest bins that were extensively monitored in this study were 3700 bushels.
-Additional bins of up to 10,000 bushels were also monitored.
+The largest bins monitored in this study were 3700 bushels and additional bins of up to 10,000 bushels were also monitored.

 Storage of canola in other geographies

-Some interesting canola storage findings have been reported outside of Canada.
+Some interesting canola storage findings have been reported outside of Canada as well: